EndOverdosing/Monitor-Uptime/readme.md

 - **Frontend**: Jinja2 Templates, CSS, JavaScript
 - **HTTP Client**: HTTPX
 - **Deployment**: Render
+- **Automation**: GitHub Actions

 ## Deployment on Render

-This project is configured for easy deployment on [Render](https://render.com/) using a "Blueprint" configuration.
+This project is configured for easy deployment on [Render](https://render.com/) using a "Blueprint" configuration with GitHub Actions for automated checks.

+### Step 1: Fork and Deploy

 1.  **Fork this Repository**: Click the 'Fork' button at the top-right of this page to create a copy of this repository in your GitHub account.